UltraMessaging/um_perf/README.md

 Instead, evenly-spaced messages should be sent to get an accurate measurement of the maximum sustainable throughput.
-This gives you a baseline for calculating the size of the buffer required to handle bursts of a maximum intensity and duration.
+This gives you a baseline for calculating the size of the buffer required to handle bursts of maximum intensity and duration.

 When running at or near the maximum sustainable throughput, some amount of buffering latency is inevitable due to the subscriber being